Baho717/SozoApp/README.md

 - **Feature 4:**
 Use a LINQ query to retrieve information from a data structure (such as a list or array) or file <br/>
 Application controllers use LINQ to request data.
+They likewise store data in a list by calling ToListAsync().

+- **Feature Changed from Proposal:**
+Make at least one unit test.<br/>
+I believed that adding a day notification was more practical than a unit test.
+I will revisit this over the break.

 ## Technologies
 - **Backend** - C# 10